Changhe160/OFEC_Alpha_doc/_tutorials/Development/adding problem.md

 ---
 title: Adding problem
 category: Development
-order: 2
+order: 3
 ---
 - a
 {:toc}

->All problem objects in OFEC are classes inherited from the base class `problem`.
+>All problem objects in OFEC are classes inherited from the base class [`problem`](../../Core/problem/problem).

 A problem object must:
 1. define how to **calculate** the **objective values** and the **constraint violation** of a given solution `s` in the member function `evaluate_(s)`;